-Door of Hope offers a texting hotline where you can contact them by texting anonymously 3 nights a week (Sunday, Tuesday, and Thursday from 8:30 – 10:30pm ET).
-You can also call or email.
+Door of Hope offers a texting hotline where you can contact them by texting or calling 803.570.2061.
+You can also email – email@example.com.
 And now they are offering recovery coaching where sessions are set up through Skype or FaceTime.

 Door of Hope Focuses on Forgiving

 Most people who are hurting themselves have been hurt by others.
 They help people to walk through the process of forgiving.
 It’s about giving the person a voice about what happened to them.
 They want to help them forgive the people who hurt them.
 A lot of people are bullied and very angry at the people who have bullied them so they turn to cutting because it releases that pain but forgiveness is so much better.
 Forgiveness is setting yourself free.Forgiveness is setting yourself free. @doorofhope4eens #selfharm #selfinjury Click To Tweet

 If you are struggling with self-harm, help is available!
 Debra sums up who Door of Hope is and what they can do to help if you are struggling with self-harm:

 Door of Hope wants you to know it is confidential when you speak with them.
 They are not mandated reporters so they don’t have to report what you tell them.

 Call or text – 803.570.2061 or 914.393.1904